linuxdeepin/dde-file-manager/README.md

 ### dde-file-manager

-Deepin File Manager is a file management tool independently developed by Deepin Technology, featured with searching, copying, trash, compression/decompression, file property and other file management functions.
+Deepin File Manager is a file management tool independently developed by Deepin Technology with file management features such as search, copy, move to trash, compression/decompression, and displaying file properties.

 ### Dependencies

 ### Build dependencies

-_The **master** branch is current development branch, build dependencies may changes without update README.md, refer to `./debian/control` for a working build depends list_
+_The **master** branch is the current development branch.
+This README.md does not always reflect all changes in build dependencies.
+Refer to `./debian/control` for a working build depends list_

 * pkg-config
 * dh-systemd